rubenerangel/my-app/README.md

 _This is a instalation of Framework Laravel to practice concepts and commands of Git_

-## Placeholder Flat Format ⚙️
+>## Placeholder Flat Format ⚙️

--%ad Date
+- %ad Date
--%an Name Autor
+- %an Name Autor
--%h SHA hash
+- %h SHA hash
--%s Message
+- %s Message
--%d Name reference
+- %d Name reference